Jeremy R. McCullough, P.C., Attorney & Counselor at Law, (435) 627-1260

 Which Debts Will Not Be Discharged After Filing Bankruptcy?

-Although most debts from credit cards, medical bills, and bills for other services will be discharged in bankruptcy, some debts will not.
-Debts that are secured by items of value will only be discharged if the debtor returns the property (though they may be redeemed or crammed-down).
-A debtor will also have to repay most taxes, student loans, alimony and child support, government fines, and certain other debts.
-A discharge may also be denied if an individual acts fraudulently in a bankruptcy case, such as by concealing assets.
+Most debts will be discharged in bankruptcy, including credit cards, medical bills, and most other debt.
+Debts that are secured by collateral will only be discharged if the debtor returns the property (though they may be redeemed or crammed-down).
+A debtor will also have to repay most taxes, student loans, alimony and child support, government fines, and debts obtained right before the bankruptcy filing.
+A discharge may also be denied if an individual acts fraudulently in a bankruptcy case, such as by concealing assets or transfers of property.

 What Will Happen To My Home If I File Bankruptcy?